 4. Build content off solid data and concrete solutions.

-In the company’s 2018-2019 on the data from a survey conducted in January of 2018.
-A few of those articles include:
+The company’s 2018-2019 campaigns focused on the data from a survey conducted in January of 2018.
+A few of the thought leadership articles placed during those campaigns include:

 Much of the success of West’s thought leadership outreach, as well as media and bloggers’ response to utilizing the 25 infographics created from that same survey data, is based on a history of JONES and West gathering solid information with relevant applications for the readers of those publications and for West’s customers.
 (More on placing bylined articles: Q&A: How JONES And West Use Contributed Articles In Marketing Campaigns.)